HamedFathi/hamedfathi/README.md

 [HamedStack](https://github.com/HamedStack) is a GitHub organization specializing in projects built with C# and JavaScript/TypeScript.
 I established HamedStack as a platform to share code repositories, each designed to address various programming needs.
 The organization houses over 70 projects spanning multiple applications, from client-side to server-side solutions.

 HamedStack is committed to being a valuable resource for the coding community.
 The projects are continuously updated to keep pace with the ever-changing software development landscape.
 I invite you to explore the repositories, contribute to the projects, and collaborate with others to create better software solutions for tomorrow.
 ---
-### _Backend (BE)_

-#### ✦ ASP.NET Core

-* [DynamicPermission](https://github.com/HamedFathi/DynamicPermission) - A library for creating dynamic roles and permissions based on policies.
-* [TypeScriptClientGeneratorMiddleware](https://github.com/HamedFathi/TypeScriptClientGeneratorMiddleware) - An `ASP.NET Core middleware` to generate `TypeScript` client code for sharing between back-end and front-end teams.

-#### ✦ C#

-##### &nbsp;&nbsp; ➤ Global Tools

-* [dotnet-extract](https://github.com/HamedFathi/dotnet-extract) - A .NET global tool to extract embedded resource files from a `.NET` assembly.

-##### &nbsp;&nbsp; ➤ Libraries

-* [AzureCosmosDBExtended](https://github.com/HamedFathi/AzureCosmosDBExtended) - A library to extend the `Microsoft Azure Cosmos DB SDK`.
-* [Beyond.Cache](https://github.com/HamedFathi/Beyond.Cache) - A bunch of useful classes, utilities, and extension methods for easy caching.
-* [Beyond.Extensions](https://github.com/HamedFathi/Beyond.Extensions) - A huge collection of useful extension methods for the .NET ecosystem.
-* [Beyond.QueryBuilder](https://github.com/HamedFathi/Beyond.QueryBuilder) - A `JSON` based .NET query builder.
-* [Beyond.Utilities](https://github.com/HamedFathi/Beyond.Utilities) - A huge collection of useful utilities and helper methods for the .NET ecosystem.
-* [ConfigurationExtended](https://github.com/HamedFathi/ConfigurationExtended) - A bunch of useful helpers for `Microsoft.Extensions.Configuration`.
-* [Connexion](https://github.com/HamedFathi/Connexion) - A console-based and plugin-based infrastructure to write applications/generators.
-* [DryIocExtended](https://github.com/HamedFathi/DryIocExtended) - Make using `DryIoc` easier.
-* [DotLiquidExtended](https://github.com/HamedFathi/DotLiquidExtended) - A library to extend the `DotLiquid` functionalities.
-* [Embedded](https://github.com/HamedFathi/Embedded) - A bunch of useful helpers for extracting embedded resources.
-* [EnumeratorExtended](https://github.com/HamedFathi/EnumeratorExtended) - This library enables new capabilities on .NET `Enumerator`s to have a more powerful `foreach`.
-* [GitIgnoreMaker](https://github.com/HamedFathi/GitIgnoreMaker) - An API to create useful `.gitignore` files for your project.
-* [Intercepted](https://github.com/HamedFathi/Intercepted) - An easy way to write interceptors on top of the `Castle.Core` library.
-* [JsonExtended](https://github.com/HamedFathi/JsonExtended) - A bunch of useful extension methods for `System.Text.Json`.
-* [MoreFluentAssertions](https://github.com/HamedFathi/MoreFluentAssertions) - More extensions for `FluentAssertions`.
-* [MustacheSharpen](https://github.com/HamedFathi/MustacheSharpen) - An extension of the mustache text template engine for the `.NET`.
-* [NewtonsoftJsonExtended](https://github.com/HamedFathi/NewtonsoftJsonExtended) - A library to extend the `Newtonsoft Json.NET` functionalities.
-* [NSubstituteExtended](https://github.com/HamedFathi/NSubstituteExtended) - A library to extend the `NSubstitute` functionalities.
-* [OpenApiExtended](https://github.com/HamedFathi/OpenApiExtended) - A bunch of useful extension methods for `Microsoft.OpenApi`.
-* [ParserToolkit](https://github.com/HamedFathi/ParserToolkit) - A toolkit that helps you to write your own parser.
-* [PostmanCollectionReader](https://github.com/HamedFathi/PostmanCollectionReader) - A library to read `Postman Collection v2.1` Json files.
-* [PostmanCollectionToOpenApi](https://github.com/HamedFathi/PostmanCollectionToOpenApi) - A library for converting Postman collection v2.1 to OpenAPI spec.
-* [QuartzFire](https://github.com/HamedFathi/QuartzFire) - An attempt to get closer to the `HangFire` on top of the `Quartz.NET` library.
-* [SimMetricsCore](https://github.com/HamedFathi/SimMetricsCore) - A text similarity metric library.
-* [Shield](https://github.com/HamedFathi/Shield) - Yet another guard library with fluent API and customization.
-* [TrxFileParser](https://github.com/HamedFathi/TrxFileParser) - A `Trx` file parser.
-* [VSTest](https://github.com/HamedFathi/VSTest) - `vstst.xsd` reader.
-Helpful in parsing `TRX` files and more.
-* [WindowsRawPrint](https://github.com/HamedFathi/WindowsRawPrint) - A library to send a file or byte array to a `Windows` printer.

-##### &nbsp;&nbsp; ➤ Roslyn

-* [Roselyn](https://github.com/HamedFathi/Roselyn) - A bunch of useful helpers for the `Roslyn` .NET compiler.
-* [RoslynSolutionAnalyzor](https://github.com/HamedFathi/RoslynSolutionAnalyzor) - A sample to show how to analyze a .NET solution by the `Roslyn` .NET compiler.

-##### &nbsp;&nbsp; ➤ Source Code Generators

-* [EnumerationClassGenerator](https://github.com/HamedFathi/EnumerationClassGenerator) - A C# source generator to create an enumeration class from an `enum` type.
-* [MockableStaticGenerator](https://github.com/HamedFathi/MockableStaticGenerator) - A `C# source generator` to make an interface and a class wrapper to test static and extension methods.

----
-### _Frontend (FE)_

-#### ✦ Angular

-* [angular-nohost-snippet](https://github.com/HamedFathi/angular-nohost-vscode-snippet) - A no-host component [snippet code](https://marketplace.visualstudio.com/items?itemName=hamedfathi.angular-nohost) for `Angular 2+` and `Microsoft Visual Studio Code`.

-#### ✦ React

-* [AllYouNeedToReact](https://github.com/HamedFathi/AllYouNeedToReact) - A collection of great things regarding `React` ecosystem.
-* [Beyond-React](https://github.com/HamedFathi/Beyond-React) - A huge collection of React hooks and template components to make your life easier.
-* [StartToReact](https://github.com/HamedFathi/StartToReact) - A `React` starter kit to start your journey.

-#### ✦ TypeScript

-* [AzureLogicAppFacilitator](https://github.com/HamedFathi/AzureLogicAppFacilitator) - A library for `Azure Logic Apps` to access all details of a workflow run with executing `JSONPath` query on the details.
-* [Beyond-TypeScript](https://github.com/HamedFathi/Beyond-TypeScript) - A huge collection of helpful utilities, types, and decorators for TypeScript/JavaScript projects.
-* [msal-more](https://github.com/HamedFathi/msal-more) - A bunch of utilities to work with `MSAL.js` more easier.
-It supports `Browser`, `Node`, `Cypress` and `Playwright` with similar functionalities.
-* [PasswordMeter](https://github.com/HamedFathi/PasswordMeter) - This password meter is based on a point system.
-Its main goal is to help the end-user with a stronger password.
-* [Styl-Injector](https://github.com/HamedFathi/Styl-Injector) - Simple functionality to inject a text or object-based style sheet into your `HTML` document.
-* [ts-rollup-jest-template](https://github.com/HamedFathi/ts-rollup-jest-template) - A template repository to make `TypeScript` node packages with `Rollup.js` and `Jest` for testing.
-* [ts-rollup-mocha-template](https://github.com/HamedFathi/ts-rollup-mocha-template) - A template repository to make `TypeScript` node packages with `Rollup.js` and `Mocha` for testing.

----
-### _Quality Assurance (QA)_

-#### ✦ Cypress

-* [cypress-plus](https://github.com/HamedFathi/cypress-plus) - A bunch of useful `Cypress` commands with full `TypeScript` support which contains `Screenplay` pattern implementation too.

-#### ✦ Playwright

-* [playwright-plus](https://github.com/HamedFathi/playwright-plus) - A bunch of useful `Playwright` helpers with full TypeScript support.
-* [screen.play.write](https://github.com/HamedFathi/screen.play.write) - Screenplay pattern for `Playwright`.

----
-### _Productivity_

-* [Replay](https://github.com/HamedFathi/Replay) - A Visual Studio Code extension for auto typing.

----
-### _Miscellaneous_

-* [Free Windows Applications](https://github.com/HamedFathi/FreeWindowsApplications) - A selected list of free and useful `Windows` applications.

----
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/hamed__fathi" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="hamed__fathi" height="30" width="40" /></a>